King's Boarding House: History

-The setting of King's Boarding House, above a water crossing and on level ground highly visible and in close proximity to the road, follows the pattern found at similar coach stops at Bankfoot House, Glass House Mountains and the "Stonehouse" at Moore.
+The setting of King's Boarding House, above a water crossing and on level ground highly visible and close to the road, follows the pattern found at similar coach stops at Bankfoot House, Glass House Mountains and the "Stonehouse" at Moore.
 Addressing the road on its east facing gable, the name 'King's Boarding House', can still be faintly made out on the building.

 Although John King was listed as the Receiving Office Keeper, his wife Caroline is thought to have been responsible for duties attached to the office, with about 120 letters received and despatched each month.
 In 1906 the office was renamed the Maidenwell Receiving Office.
 Part of the front verandah of the homestead was enclosed to form the office, with a mail slot inserted into the verandah wall.

 The King's store operated from the cellar beneath the detached kitchen and serviced the local settler population, which increased as further land was made available for selection in the Parishes of Neumgna and Tureen, from 1903 to 1914.
 An interesting detail of the former store area is the inscription of "Big Druth (sic) 1902" together with a date and the initials "J.K.", which appears to a record of the devastating drought that occurred throughout Australia in the early years of the twentieth century.

 Branch railway line extensions to Nanango (1911), Cooyar (via Oakey, 1913) and Tarong (1915) ended the role of Jondaryan railway station as the railhead for the district.
 In 1906 and 1907 King selected Portions 50 and 52, adjoining the north-western boundary of his property, and it was here that the small settlement of Maidenwell came to be established in the 1910s.
 The services that King had offered for travellers and local settlers at his original selection were eventually transferred to this new location.
 In 1913 King built the Maidenwell Hotel, opening in early 1914.
 The Maidenwell Receiving Office remained at King's original premises until 1918, when John Castree, who was operating a store first established by King in 1914, became the mail receiving officer.

-John King passed away in 1934, with Portion 194 left to his sons Walter and James.
+John King died in 1934, with Portion 194 left to his sons Walter and James.
 Walter King assumed full title in 1939, later building a residence near the boarding house, and was involved in farming and dairying on the property.
 In 1970 Portion 194 was subdivided into two lots, with the former boarding house and later residence included within the boundary of Lot 1.
 In 1972, Walter's son Donald became the titleholder of both lots, retaining ownership of Lot 1 until 2000, when it was bought by the present owners.

 While the roof is now clad in corrugated metal sheeting and some alterations have occurred internally and to the exterior verandah wall, the former King's Boarding House remains relatively intact and is currently used for storage.